justinhelmer/spork/README.md

 ## Contributing

-This is a brand new project, but actively maintained. `Pull requests` are encouraged.
+This is a brand new project, but actively maintained. [pull requests](https://github.com/justinhelmer/node-spork/pulls) are encouraged.